tericcabrel/snipcode/packages/domain/README.md

 - `yarn test:unit`: use this command when you want to test unit functions with no external dependencies (db, message broker, etc...)

 - `yarn test`: use this command to run functions that require database or not.
-Everytime you run a test, the migration will be executed against the database
+Every time you run a test, the migration will be executed against the database
   (in the jest global setup) which add 5-10 seconds on test execution time.
 This command runs inside the CI Pipeline.